dsadhanala/baseUI/README.md

 baseUI
 ======

-Basic stuff which required to start working on a new (Front-end) project form the scratch with gulp build.
+All the stuff you need to create a new front-end project form the scratch.
+It includes handlebars HTML templating, SASS for CSS and gulp task runner for build management.

 Requirements
 --